 Pennsylvania State Grant

-The Pennsylvania State Grant is funded by the Commonwealth and awarded by PHEAA to undergraduate Pennsylvania residents who demonstrate high financial need.
+The Pennsylvania State Grant is paid in part or in whole by the Commonwealth and administered by PHEAA to undergraduate Pennsylvania residents who demonstrate high financial need.
 Submit the FAFSA, which contains a direct link to the state grant form, by May 1.
 If you have already submitted your FAFSA without completing the form, you can do so on the PHEAA website.